jkent/pybot/README.md

 Plugins have a simple, easy to pick up API.
 All events, commands, and triggers use a simple decorator convention.

-Clone with:  `git clone --recursive https://github.com/jkent/jkent-pybot.git`
+Clone with:  `git clone https://github.com/jkent/jkent-pybot.git`

 ### Dependencies